Dynamic Trunking Protocol (DTP) Explained

 Switchport mode dynamic desirable

 A switch port configured as the dynamic desirable mode will actively attempt to convert the link to the trunk link using DTP.
-If the neighboring switch port is able to form a trunk, a trunk link will be established.
+A trunk link will be established if the neighboring switch port can form a trunk.
 The interface configured as the dynamic desirable mode will also generate DTP messages on the interface.
-If the switch receives DTP messages from the other side switch, it will assume that another side port is capable of handling tagged frames and a trunk link will be established between both switches.
+If the switch receives DTP messages from the other side switch, it will assume that the other side port can handle tagged frames, and a trunk link will be established between both switches.

 • Sw1#configure terminal